tobspr/FastDynamicCast/README.md

 The dynamic cast implementation only works on MSVC 2013 or newer.
 For all other compilers, it will fallback to the default dynamic cast.

+If you want to use it in a multithreaded environment, change `DCAST_MULTITHREADED` to `1`.

 # How it works

 The dynamic cast has two tasks to do: